danielharrell/open-eyes-lect-2017-18/Open.md

 Or to put the lesson one last way: to be open to another, or to anything other, means regarding it as *more* than other.
-But this seems to mean regarding it from a point of view at which the other is a self, or at least like a self.
+But this seems to mean regarding it from a point of view at which the other is a self, or at least related to self.
 That is, it means seeing what is other from a center at which its otherness can be encompassed by the self.
 Or contained.
 Or enclosed.
 Which again would mean that being open, in the end, is a way of being closed, despite the look otherwise.
+More simply put: being open, truly and simply open, is impossible.

 # Part Three {#three}

-But if this is so, if being open means being closed, then the word "open" might make us wonder all the more.
-For what would it mean to be open without being closed?
-Open without qualification?
-Simply open?
-Truly open?
-Open?
-If such a thing were possible, then how?
+But *is* it impossible?
+There is yet another passage in *Middlemarch*, I think, to help us raise this question anew, and renew our wonder at the word

-There is another passage in *Middlemarch*, I think, that suggests how:
+"open".

 > “For my part I am very sorry for him.
 It is an uneasy lot at best, to be what we call highly taught and yet not to